 All references to rating below are to over-the-board rating unless stated otherwise.
+A player with an ECF partial (P) rating is deemed to be unrated for the purposes of these rules.

 Section A: The Competitions & Financial Arrangements

 A1.
 Competition Structure